home-assistant/home-assistant.io/source/_integrations/guardian.markdown

 There is currently support for the following device types within Home Assistant:

-- **Binary Sensor**: reports the status of the onboard leak detector and access point
+- **Binary sensor**: reports the status of the onboard leak detector and access point
 - **Button**: add various configuration controls
 - **Sensor**: reports on the device's detected temperature and uptime
 - **Switch**: allows the user to open and close the valve